 Earning Tier Credits

 Like many comp programs, you earn tier credits for gambling.
-Unlike most other national programs, B Connected is a bit more opaque about the process.
+Unlike most other national programs, Boyd Rewards is a bit more opaque about the process.
 They confirm you earn 1 tier credit for every $5 in wagers on slots.

 They do not give an equivalent number for video poker like the other national programs, however.
 They use the same language as they do for table games – depends on the game, length of time played and the wager/denomination.